mmport80/JavascriptFinanceBook/manuscript/chapter14.md

 ##Conclusion

 Immutable data is a slam dunk.
 It both simplifies our code and makes our programs far more efficient.
+It's a pity that JavaScript does not support it out of the box - as it is the one major feature which it so sorely lacks.

 ##More Info